nbrown02/Flow-Metrics-Epics-Features/README.md

-# Flow Metrics for Epics & Features (Azure DevOps & Jira)
+# Flow Metrics for Epics & Features in Jira / Azure DevOps

 ### What is this report?
 This report will visualize the four flow metrics of Throughput, Cycle Time, Work In Progress and Work Item Age for Feature or Epic work item types